adityasolanki205/Batch-Processing-Pipeline-using-DataFlow/README.md

 Below are the steps to setup the enviroment and run the codes:

-1. **Setup**: First we will have to setup free google cloud account which can be done [here](https://cloud.google.com/free).Then we need to Download the data from [German Credit Risk](https://www.kaggle.com/uciml/german-credit).
+1. **Setup**: First we will have to setup free google cloud account which can be done [here](https://cloud.google.com/free).
+Then we need to Download the data from [German Credit Risk](https://www.kaggle.com/uciml/german-credit).

 2. **Cloning the Repository to Cloud SDK**: We will have to copy the repository on Cloud SDK using below command: